You are here

 Under certain circumstances, cannabis (including seeds, extracts, resins and the plant or any part of the plant) and tetrahydrocannabinol (when extracted from cannabis) when prepared or packed for human therapeutic use, are 'Controlled Drugs' under Schedule 8 (S8) of the Poisons Standard.

 Access will need to be confirmed with the relevant State/Territory noting that laws differ between jurisdictions.
-For State and Territory contact information please see: Access to medicinal cannabis products: using access schemes.
+For State and Territory contact information please see: Applications and reporting.

 Cannabidiol (CBD) is one of the cannabinoids which may be extracted as a therapeutic good from cannabis.
 From 1 June 2015, cannabidiol has been included under Schedule 4 (S4) Prescription Only Medicine of the Poisons Standard when the cannabinoids component in the preparation for therapeutic use contains at least 98% cannabidiol and 2% or less of other cannabinoids found in cannabis.